megasaab/Vue.js/README.md

 If you are an experienced frontend developer and want to know how Vue compares to other libraries/frameworks, check out the Comparison with Other Frameworks.

 # DEPENDS:
+- npm install
 - npm install express
 - npm install -D nodemon

+# lint & run all tests

 # - npm run dev

+# serve examples at localhost:3000